chocolatey/docs/input/en-us/central-management/usage/website/administration/sensitive-variables.md

 RedirectFrom: en-us/central-management/usage/website/sensitive-variables
 ---

-Chocolatey Central Management gives you the ability to create sensitive variables for use in deployments.
+Chocolatey Central Management gives you the ability to create sensitive variables for use in Deployment Steps.

 The **Sensitive Variables** page can be accessed from the Administration section of Chocolatey Central Management.
 The page is only visible to users who have permissions to create or delete sensitive variables.